TartuNLP/grammar-worker/README.md

 ## Manual / development setup

-For a manual setup, use a python environment with Python 3.10 and install requirements from `requirements.txt`:
+For a manual setup, use a python environment with Python 3.10, install Swig 3.0 for JamSpell  and requirements from `requirements.txt`:

 ```shell
 conda create -n grammar-worker python=3.10